hooperb/coding-exercise/README.md

 Demo here

 # System Requirements and Installation
-Node (npm CLI)\
+Node (npm on CLI)

-Once you have cloned the repository, run:\
+Once you have cloned the repository, run:

-`npm install`\
+`npm install`

 to download the projects package dependencies.

 # Running the Application
-To run the application on your localhost, run:\
+To run the application on your localhost, run:

 `npm start`

 # Building the application
-To build the application, run:\
+To build the application, run:

 `npm run build`

 # Testing the Application
-To run the configured tests, run:\
+To run the configured unit tests, run:

 `npm test`

+To test the path coverage, run:

+`npm test -- --coverage`